tafm/dagger-gcp-terraform/README.md

 The module at its own folder is a very simple typescript dagger module that can download a .tfvars file from GCP secret manager and deploy the terraform infrastructure.

-This module assumes that you terraform module will be at "devops/terraform" folder.
+This module assumes that your terraform module will be at "devops/terraform" folder.
 To use a custom directory use the --terraform-dir parameter with a value in replace of the default "devops/terraform"

 ### Image

-The idea with the image is to give in a easier way a dagger distribution compatible with this module and with the module itself embedded at the image.
+The idea with the image is to provide a dagger distribution compatible with this module and with the module itself embedded at the image.

 ### Security concerns

-Because that module manages very sensitive data in production enviroments i trully recommended that you build you own image from that Dockerfile instead using my pre-builded image, but fell free to use for testing.
+Because that module manages very sensitive data in production enviroments, i trully recommended that you should build your own image from that Dockerfile instead using my pre-builded image, but fell free to use for testing.

 ## Running locally